 Al Fahidi Historical Neighbourhood

 Start in the Al Fahidi Historical Neighbourhood.
-This will give you a great sense of life before the city’s mass development.
+This should be on every Dubai itinerary as it will give you a great sense of life before the city’s mass development.
 Explore the many tucked away museums then stroll onward to Al Seef that seamlessly blends old with new and the waterfront of Dubai Creek.
 Take a traditional abra (wooden boat) across to the old side of the city is a great experience then explore the traditional gold and spice souks in Deira.